 - play with a fidget toy

-- squeeze and relax all of your muscles
+- squeeze and relax all of their muscles

 - rub your hands on your legs